 However, if you are still interested in an inflatable PFD then you could probably have a look into the MTI Fuid 2.0.

-Wearing a PFD does not need to be a burden.
-The latest PFD’s are quite stylish and we hope that we were able to give you some good ideas on which PFD you could get for yourself.
+Wearing a PFD need not be a burden.
+The latest PFD’s are quite stylish and we hope that we could give you some good ideas on which PFD you could get for yourself.

 We are currently wearing the Palm Alpha and the Astral Designs YTV PFDs.
-The Astral Designs V-Eight life jacket was also quite popular among a few paddlers who participated in the Swedish Packrafting Round-Up 2016.
+The Astral Designs V-Eight life jacket was also popular among a few paddlers who took part in the Swedish Packrafting Round-Up 2016.